SVcheburator/Address_book/README.md

     add_email Sasha Cheburatenko email chebusania2@gmail.com
     change_email Sasha Cheburatenko email chebusania2@gmail.com to chebusania3@gmail.com
     delete_email Sasha Cheburatenko email chebusania3@gmail.com

+# **Operations with birthday:**
+Work just the same way as operations with phone numbers and emails

+# **show**
+Displays all information about contacts, dividing it into pages of 2 contacts
+## next
+Turns the page

 # **show_all**
 Displays all the information about contacts

 # **close and exit**
 Simply stop the work of the program
 Work in the same way both